-For transfer by join, the resulting call shall assume the highest of the protection levels of the two calls being joined.
+When call transfer is invoked the resulting call shall assume the highest of the protection levels of the two calls involved.

 7.3.6 Call Forwarding Unconditional (SS-CFU)

 SS-CPIP may be invoked when establishing the diverted call.
 The forwarded-to user may indicate that a higher protection level is required on the resulting call.